dball2SP2025/dball2SP2025.github.io/NikeStore_ERD.md

 - INVENTORY: This represents the quantity available for each product.

 ### Relationships
-- CUSTOMER -> SALE: This is a customer creating a sale by buying 1 or more pairs of shoes.
+- CUSTOMER -> SALE: This relationship represents a customer creating a sale by buying 1 or more pairs of shoes.
+    _This supports business operations by providing a means to understand who is purchasing the products._
 - SALE -> PRODUCT: This represents the products that the customer is buying in each transaction.
+   **_This supports business operations by providing a means to understand who is purchasing the products.**
 - INVENTORY -> PRODUCT: This represents the store inventory by associating each product with a quantity.
+   ***_This supports business operations by providing a means to understand who is purchasing the products.***